 Since then till today and whenever the soul listens to music, we can experience even for few seconds that freedom again, a sense of time or a journey beyond the narrow limits of a human body.

-What makes Indian classical music so special is its deep connection with meditation and silence.
-Rich in lyricism and sensitivity mostly aims to awaken a deep inner silence so the listener can experience peace and awareness within.
+Indian classical music is rich in lyricism and sensitivity and awakes a deep inner silence so the listener

 Music inspires us to experience the beauty of life at the present moment and any moment of our existence.